 For example, if you can identify what triggers your worst moments – so you are proactively prepared to deal with these triggers effectively.
 But that’s just one tactic.
 Here are 7 helpful steps for reducing teen depression and anxiety.

 Sometimes, your depression doesn’t have a cause.
 In fact, for most people it is simply a result of a chemical imbalance in the brain, that needs to be treated with medication and other types of therapy.
 However, this isn’t always the case.

 Perhaps there are issues that lead to you feeling this way, like bullying at school or the loss of a loved one.
 Whatever it may be, it’s important to try and identify what you think is the main cause of your issues, and try to rectify it.

 Speaking to those around you can help if you want to deal with your triggers effectively.
-Telling your parents or teachers that certain things are making you feel worse can help them to work with you to create a better environment.
+So, tell your parents or teachers that certain things are making you feel worse.
+They will work with you to create a better environment.

-Book an appointment, and try to note down how you’ve been feeling a few days before you go in.
+Book an appointment.
+Try to note down how you’ve been feeling a few days before you go in.
 This will help you to explain your symptoms properly, as it can be hard to remember all of these things if you feel under pressure in the doctor’s office.

 When you’re dealing with an overwhelming feeling of sadness, it can be tempting to turn to drinking or drugs or food addiction to help to either numb yourself, or to feel a brief happiness or euphoria.
 Of course, it’s natural to seek such a release when you have depression.